ruby-mutiny/metamorpher/README.md

 #### Derivations

-Rewriting is even more powerful when we are able to adjust the expression that is substituted for a captured variable.
+Rewriting is more powerful when we are able to adjust the expression that is substituted for a captured variable.
 Metamorpher provides derivations for this purpose.
 (You may wish to read the section on [variables](#variables) before looking at the following example).

 For example, suppose that we wish to create a rewriter that pluralises any literal.
 The following rewriter achieves this, by using a derivation (see the implementation of `replacement`) to create a new literal after an expression has been matched.
 Crucially, the derivation uses data from the captured literal when building the replacement literal: